mprak/MinCostDiet/README.md

 # MinCostDiet

-Working on determining the minimum cost diet for people with diabetes living in the Berkeley area.
+Determining the minimum cost diet for people with diabetes living in the Berkeley and Richmond areas across different grocery stores in the area.